Management of By-Product Created by Lye-Sodium Brine Purification Method Using Carbonization

 Abstract

 The article presents carbonization as a method of waste management from the brine sodium-lime method.
-It was compared with the previously obtained results for the lye-sodium one.
-Within it, the fltration and washing times were contrasted for treated and non-carbonised samples.
-For this aim potentiometric titration analysis was used to determine the precipitation's basic components and by-product brine.
-Scanning electron microscope with energy dispersive X-ray spectrum and diffractographic analysis were used for morphology analysis what allowed to determine the tested samples' composition.
-It was found that despite significant differences in the time of washing and filtration, the time of these processes is shortened after the suspension has been exposed to carbon dioxide.
-In both cases the composition allows the waste brine to be recycled to the purifcation processes and the mixture of calcium and magnesium compounds become alternative raw material.
-It turned out that in both methods it is possible to utilize the suspension formed.
+It was compared with the previously obtained results for the lye-sodium method.
+Within this context, the filtration and washing times were contrasted for treated and non-carbonized samples.
+For this purpose, potentiometric titration analysis was used to determine the basic components of the precipitation and the by-product brine.
+A scanning electron microscope with energy-dispersive X-ray spectroscopy and diffractographic analysis was used for morphology analysis, which allowed for the determination of the composition of the tested samples.
+It was found that despite significant differences in the washing and filtration times, the duration of these processes is shortened after the suspension has been exposed to carbon dioxide.
+In both cases, the composition allows the waste brine to be recycled into the purification processes, and the mixture of calcium and magnesium compounds becomes an alternative raw material.
+It was determined that in both methods, it is possible to utilize the formed suspension.

 Downloads